TheVideoGabe/cit-93-javascript-1/js-bootcamp/notes-app/readme.md

 # syncing pages

 ### Syncing across pages can be very useful to keep all data up-to-date for certain apps. ex. calendars.

+# When to use Arrow functions

+### We can use arrow functions to simplyfy our code and over time it will help us write code faster.

+# Rules to Arrow Functions

+### When there is a single line of code inside a function (like a return) we can use short hand syntax to get rid of the function body and just have the expression we want to return.

+### If a function has multiple lines of code we can only get rid of the function statement and replace it with an arrow function to simplyfy our code.